purescript/spago/README.md

 let Config =
-  { name : Text               -- the name of our project , dependencies : List Text  -- the list of dependencies of our app , packages : PackageSet     -- this is the type we just defined above }
+  { name : Text               -- the name of our project , dependencies : List Text  -- the list of dependencies of our app , sources : List Text       -- the list of globs for the paths to always include in the build , packages : PackageSet     -- this is the type we just defined above }
 ```